Aesthetics of 20th-Century Music

 9/30 Introduction, The limits of analysis

-Read: Schoenberg, Brahms the Progressive, part XV (1947) (finish by 10/2)
+Read: Download Schoenberg, Brahms the Progressive, part XV (1947)

-Jonathan Cross, ed., Music Analysis, 22/i-ii (2003), Editorial.pdf (finish by 10/2)
+Download Jonathan Cross, ed., Music Analysis, 22/i-ii (2003), Editorial.pdf

-Repertoire: Johannes Brahms, O Tod || Arnold Schoenberg, No. 8 Night (Nacht) from Pierrot Lunaire
+Repertoire: Johannes Brahms, O Tod Links to an external site. || Arnold Schoenberg, No. 8 Night (Nacht) from Pierrot Lunaire Links to an external site.

-Class resources: Brahms, O Tod (score)
+Class resources: Download Brahms, O Tod (score)

 10/2 (precept.)
 The limits of analysis (discussion)